Continuing Education

 For other licensed professionals, please do your due diligence in verifying CE acceptance with your own licensing board.

-A note for Social Workers: Some Sociale Workers have indicated that their licensing boards approved this training for CE credit.
+A note for Social Workers: Some Social Workers have indicated that their licensing boards approved previous trainings by this provider for CE credit.
 The NC Social Work Board appears to support approval for this training based on the codes found here, specifically: “The following activities shall be approved for continuing education: (3) cross-disciplinary offerings from medicine, law, and the behavioral/social sciences or other disciplines, if such offerings are related to social work practice, values, skills, and knowledge; (5) a group of professionals within the health and human services or related fields organized to come together to study a particular topic focusing on social work practice, provided the following can be documented: (A) study topics; (B) study materials; (C) facilitator(s); and (D) date(s) and hours of attendance.”

 “…you’re being trained by someone who so clearly values the work of helping people through these issues.
 Her material is both theoretically grounded and rich with vibrant application, so it really reaches into the space where clinicians can use it with clients effectively.
 Everything about her approach made the learning easy and enjoyable.”